 93654 - Additional Information

-Professional attendance by a general practitioner for the purpose of assessing a patient’s suitability for the second or subsequent dose of a COVID-19 vaccine if all of the following apply:
+Professional attendance by a general practitioner for the purpose of assessing a patient’s suitability for a dose of a COVID-19 vaccine if all of the following apply:

 (a) one or both of the following is undertaken, where clinically relevant: